-The spread on Dealer Loans decreased from 22.8% in 2017 to 21.3% in 2018 as a result of the performance of 2017 Consumer Loans in our Dealer Loan portfolio, which has materially exceeded our initial estimates, and a change in the mix of Consumer Loan assignments.
+The spread on Dealer Loans decreased from 22.9% in 2017 to 21.8% in 2018 as a result of the performance of 2017 Consumer Loans in our Dealer Loan portfolio, which has exceeded our initial estimates by a greater margin than those assigned to us during 2018, and a change in the mix of Consumer Loan assignments.

-The spread on Purchased Loans decreased from 21.4% in 2017 to 19.1% in 2018 primarily as a result of the performance of 2017 Consumer Loans in our Purchased Loan portfolio, which has materially exceeded our initial estimates.
+The spread on Purchased Loans decreased from 21.4% in 2017 to 19.6% in 2018 primarily as a result of the performance of 2017 Consumer Loans in our Purchased Loan portfolio, which has exceeded our initial estimates by a greater margin than those assigned to us in 2018, and a change in the mix of Consumer Loan assignments.